PacificBiosciences/FALCON/doc/falcon_manual.md

 The major output of this step is stored in `0-rawreads/preads`.
 The `out.%04d.fa` inside `0-rawreads/preads` are the fasta files of the output reads.
-The sentinel file `` will be created if this step is successfully finished.
+The sentinel file `cns_done` will be created if this step is successfully finished.

 ## Inside `1-preads_ovl` directory